-KOSHISH is a nongovernmental organization working in Nepal, as a national self-help organization working in the field of mental health.
+KOSHISH is a nongovernmental organization, as a national self-help organization working in the field of mental health in Nepal.
 The word "KOSHISH" means "making an effort”.
 KOSHISH follows a twin-track approach; advocacy and direct service delivery.
 Koshish is affilated with, Social Welfare Council under Ministry of Women, Children and Social Welface (Affiliation No. 25676) and registered in District Administration Office, Kathmandu (Registration No. 086/065) in 2008.
-Since 2008, advocacy for inclusion and dignity of people with mental health and psychosocial issues, as well as transforming lives of people living in vulnerable conditions, has been at the forefront of KOSHISH’s goals with UNCRPD, 2006 at its core.
+Since 2008, advocacy for inclusion and dignity of people with mental health and psychosocial issues and transforming lives of people living in vulnerable conditions, has been at the forefront of KOSHISH’s goals with UNCRPD, 2006 at its core.

 KOSHISH activities are focused on: